dotnet/docs/docs/core/dependency-loading/default-probing.md

 When the runtime is started, the runtime host provides a set of named probing properties that configure <xref:System.Runtime.Loader.AssemblyLoadContext.Default%2A?displayProperty=nameWithType> probe paths.

 Each probing property is optional.
-If present, each contains a ':' separated list of absolute paths.
+If present, each property contains a delimited list of absolute paths.
+The list is stored as a single string with a delimiter separating the paths.
+The delimiter is ';' on Windows and ':' on all other platforms.

 |Property Name                 |Description  |
 |------------------------------|---------|